-(a) Revenue passenger mile ("RPM") - A basic measure of sales volume.
-One RPM represents one passenger flown one mile.

-(b) Available seat mile ("ASM") - A basic measure of production.
-One ASM represents one seat flown one mile.

-(c) Passenger load factor - The percentage of available seats that are filled with revenue passengers.

-(d) Yield - A measure of airline revenue derived by dividing passenger revenue by RPMs and expressed in cents per mile.

-(e) Passenger revenue per available seat mile ("PRASM") - Passenger revenues divided by ASMs.
+- (a) Revenue passenger mile ("RPM") A basic measure of sales volume.
+One RPM represents one passenger flown one mile. - $(b) \quad \text{Available seat mile (''ASM")} \ -- \ A \ basic \ measure \ of \ production. \ One \ ASM \ represents \ one \ seat \ flown \ one \ mile.$ - (c) Passenger load factor The percentage of available seats that are filled with revenue passengers. - (d) Yield A measure of airline revenue derived by dividing passenger revenue by RPMs. - (e) Passenger revenue per available seat mile ("PRASM") Passenger revenues divided by ASMs.

-(f) Operating cost per available seat mile ("CASM") - Operating expenses divided by ASMs.

-- (g) Passenger enplanements The number of passengers on board an aircraft, including local, connecting and through passengers. - (h) Block hours The hours measured from the moment an aircraft first moves under its own power, including taxi time, for the purposes of flight until the aircraft is docked at the next point of landing and its power is shut down. - (i) Average stage length The average of the distances flown on each segment of every route. - (j) Average passenger journey The average one-way trip measured in miles for one passenger origination. - (k) Express statistics include Piedmont and PSA, as well as operating and financial results from capacity purchase agreements with Air Wisconsin Airlines Corporation, Republic Airline Inc., Mesa Airlines, Inc. and Chautauqua Airlines, Inc. - (1) Total revenue per available seat mile ("RASM") Total revenues divided by total mainline and Express ASMs.
+- (f) Operating cost per available seat mile ("CASM") Operating expenses divided by ASMs. - (g) Passenger enplanements The number of passengers on board an aircraft, including local, connecting and through passengers. - (h) Block hours The hours measured from the moment an aircraft first moves under its own power, including taxi time, for the purposes of flight until the aircraft is docked at the next point of landing and its power is shut down. - (i) Average stage length The average of the distances flown on each segment of every route. - (j) Average passenger journey The average one-way trip measured in miles for one passenger origination. - (k) Express statistics include Piedmont and PSA, as well as operating and financial results from capacity purchase agreements with Air Wisconsin Airlines Corporation, Republic Airline Inc., Mesa Airlines, Inc., Chautauqua Airlines, Inc. and SkyWest Airlines, Inc. - (1) Total revenue per available seat mile ("RASM") Total revenues divided by total mainline and Express ASMs.